-The collection base directory contains the collection's metadata and data files as well as other subdirectories for other files, such as views, sections or graphics objects. xview files store view settings that define the way the user looks at the data in a collection.
-View settings include items such as map domain, station and sample selection criteria, window layout and many other parameters.
+The collection base directory contains the collection's metadata and data files as well as a number of subdirectories for view, section or graphics object files.
+Subdirectory xview stores view files that define the way a user views the data in a collection.
+View files define settings such as map domain, station and sample selection criteria, window layout and many other parameters.

-To copy, move or rename a ODVCF6 or ODVCF5 collection you use the Collection>Copy or Collection>Move/Rename options.
-If you ever copy or move a collection "by hand" make sure you copy or move the .odv file as well as the <col>.Data directory, including all its subdirectories.
+To copy, move or rename an ODVCF6 or ODVCF5 collection you use the Collection > Copy or Collection > Move/Rename options.
+When copying or moving a collection manually please make sure to copy or move the .odv file as well as the <col>.Data directory, including all the subdirectories.
 ODV collection files should not be edited manually.

 Table 3-8: Summary of ODVCF6 or ODVCF5 collection files.
-Collection names <col> may not contain / or \, and should not contain spaces for platform independence.
+Collection names <col> may not contain characters / or \, and should not contain spaces.

 File Format Comment Collection file <col/> .odv ASCII Defines metadata and data variables, collection field and type.
-On Wind this file type is associated with the ODV executable, e.g. double-clicking the .odv file will start ODV and open the collection.
+On Windows this file type is associated with the ODV executable, e.g. double-clicking on the .odv file will start ODV and open the collection.
 Subdirectory < col>.Data metadata binary Stores the station metadata (name, position, date, etc.). data binary Stores the station data and quality flags. info ASCII Description of the collection (free form text format; file is optional). inventory binary Collection's inventory listing by cruises. logfile ASCII Collection's log file.
 Keeps records of data changes. settings ASCII Contains settings, such as key variable identifications, name of most recently used view file, or recent import and export directories. stringpool binary Contains INDEXED_TEXT string values and associated indexes. history binary Contains history string indexes. historypool binary Contains history strings.